Welcome, let me share a bit about Ambivalent Goddesses.

 You can learn more about my professional activities by visiting my ‘home’ website, laurakkerr.com.

 No matter how good the website, recovery from sexual abuse requires the support of people trained in the treatment of trauma.
-I encourage every woman with a history of sexual abuse to seek professional support throughout their recovery journey, even if help is difficult to find and a significant financial and time investment.
+I encourage every woman with a history of sexual abuse to seek professional support throughout her recovery journey, even if help is difficult to find and a significant financial and time investment.
 Trust me, you deserve it!